 Rony Abovitz shared last week that entrepreneurs must maintain an “inner ethical path” as they become trailblazers and inspire the next generation.
 Entrepreneurs face uphill challenges and, certainly, leading our communities with values based leadership, being keenly aware of some of these pressures and a focus on ethical issues in business might help these creative thinkers achieve their dreams.

 Rashmi Airan‘s mission is to share the need for ethical vigilance and to inspire you to make good ethical choices in all areas of your life.
-Rashmi is a keynote speaker and consultant fighting to create a culture of conversation, to promote integrity, enhance commitment to fiduciary duty, and shift the paradigm of ethics standards.
+Rashmi is a keynote speaker and consultant fighting to create a culture of conversation and bring ethical issues in business to light, to promote integrity, enhance commitment to fiduciary duty, and shift the paradigm of ethics standards through ethics training.

 Subscribe to receive news and updates: